Austin-Buchanan/Austin-Buchanan/README.md

 ### Hi, I’m @Austin-Buchanan

-I’m a software developer with professional experience coding IIB/ACE integration flows and REST APIs.
-I started programming in 2019 by making personal web apps with JavaScript, but I quickly became interested in APIs and the movement of data between applications.
-In 2022 I became an integration developer working primarily with IIB and ACE, although I dabbled in Java development and Python scripting.
-In January 2024, though, my wife and I decided to move from the Midwest to Washington state to start a new chapter in our lives.
-I'm now looking for new development work, so feel free to reach out to me if you like what you see here.

-These days I'm working on a few different personal Python projects and learning how to make games in Godot with C#.
+I’m a software developer with professional experience programming integration flows, REST APIs, and database procedures.

+My programming career began in 2020 when I started scripting in PowerShell to help automate tasks for an IT helpdesk.
+I was promoted in 2021 to an application support role where I started writing in SQL for database queries and emergency fixes.
+In 2022, I moved over to the development side, where I specialized in IIB/ACE integration flows and REST APIs.
+Since moving halfway across the country in 2024 and taking a new position, I've specialized as an SSIS programmer using SQL and C# to automate various database integrations.

+For my personal projects, I've enjoyed making web apps with JavaScript and Python.
+I'm currently working on more C# projects that include a 2D RPG game.

 Other links you should check out:
 - You can reach me on LinkedIn at [https://www.linkedin.com/in/austin-buchanan-844398152](https://www.linkedin.com/in/austin-buchanan-844398152)